jamie-burns0/documents/quicksort-go/quicksort-go.md

 	}
 ```

-#### order optimisation
+#### Order optimisation

-I explored an optimisation around detecting when a segment being partitioned was is in sorted order.
-As the likelyhood of ordered partitions increased this seemed like an easy winner.
+I explored an optimisation around detecting when a segment being partitioned is in sorted order.
+As the likelyhood of ordered partitions increased this seemed an easy winner.
 It introduced a lot of complexity into partitioning, and mostly performed poorer than code that didn't look for ordered segments.

-#### partition goroutines
+#### Partition goroutines

 Of the three goroutines in our asynchronous quicksort, the partition goroutine does the most work.
 So in `AsyncSort2` and `AsyncSort2B`, we launch four partition goroutines.